Manukau Branch

 Enabling works for the future rail line as part of the SH20 project in 2008.
 Looking west over Lambie Drive from just northwest of the future terminus station.

 The Manukau Branch is a 2.5 km spur railway line off the North Island Main Trunk railway from Wiri to Manukau City Centre in Auckland, New Zealand.
-It is the first fully new section of railway line constructed in Auckland since the Eastern Line in 1930.
+It is the first fully new section of railway line constructed in Auckland since the Westfield Deviation in 1930.
 From Manukau, the branch connects to the NIMT in the north facing direction only.

 The estimated cost of the project was $50 million.
-Construction began in June 2008 with completion expected in late 2011.
-However, due to other work on the Auckland network taking priority, completion was rescheduled for April 2012.
-Station works were reported essentially finished by October 2011, and the line opened on 15 April 2012.
+Construction began in June 2009 and the line opened on 15 April 2012.

 Route

 The branch leaves the NIMT south of Puhinui station and slightly north of the closed Wiri station.
 It runs on both New Zealand Railways Corporation and Auckland Council land.
 The NZ Transport Agency built some of the branch's earthworks.
 The extension of State Highway 20 to State Highway 1 included provision for the route.